Everywhere I’ve Been, Ranked

 #7 - France

-VISITED: Paris (read my guide!), Nice (read my guide!), Reims, Saint Martin
+VISITED: Paris (read my guide!), Nice (read my guide!), Reims (read my guide!), Saint Martin

 From the grandeur of Parisian avenues to the rustic beauty of Provencal vistas, France boasts a rich cultural heritage with a history spanning millennia evident in its art, architecture, and literature.
 Immerse yourself in the romantic aura of Paris, where the Eiffel Tower graces the skyline of this global fashion hub, or wander through the medieval allure of Carcassonne's winding streets.
 Indulge in the art of living through vibrant markets, French culinary traditions of cheese, pastries, wine, and haute cuisine, and the idyllic landscapes of Bordeaux's vineyards and Provence's lavender fields.
 France's allure extends beyond its historical treasures, welcoming visitors to a captivating world of art, culinary mastery, and an infectious joie de vivre that colors every aspect of its bustling cities and serene countrysides.